What Is A Coverlet? An Explanation and Style Guide

 A featured product line here at Peacock Alley and a favorite of designers and home decorators alike is our delightful collection of coverlets.
 In addition to our finely textured signature matelassés, we also offer quilted, garment washed, and tailored pique coverlets.
 But if you’re not familiar with coverlets or their use, you may find yourself scratching your head about what to do with these beautiful pieces.
 Read on to find out!

-What is a coverlet?
+What is a Coverlet?

-Coverlets are excellent choices for mild or hot weather climates, or they can easily be layered with heavier pieces when the weather turns colder.
+What is the purpose of a coverlet?
+Well, they are excellent choices for mild or hot weather climates, or they can easily be layered with heavier pieces when the weather turns colder.
 They’ll take up less space in your linen closet than a duvet or comforter, so they’re easier to switch out for a change in style.
 And they’re typically made from heavier textured fabrics that are less likely to wrinkle, so they tend to be an easier care option.

 Shop Coverlets & Matelassés